Skip to content

 bomb nong khiaw

 I stayed at the Meexok guesthouse (booked via Booking.com), and it was very simple but clean accommodation.
 There are some more expensive and comfortable options if you want to.
 Don’t forget to double-check on Trip.com to see if you can get some discounts.
-Since Nong Khiaw is a small village, pretty much all the hotels and guesthouses are a short walking distance from the main bridge, where most of the restaurants and bars are located.
+Since Nong Khiaw is a small village, almost all the hotels and guesthouses are within walking distance of the main bridge, where most restaurants and bars are.

 Top Things to Do in Nong Khiaw in 2 days